RakhithJK/roundcube-roundcubemail-wiki/Install-Requirements.md

 ## Server Requirements

-(for stable version 1.1)
+(for stable version 1.2)

- * Apache, Lighttpd (>=1.4.13 for SSL), Cherokee, Hiawatha or Nginx web server
+ * Apache, Lighttpd, Cherokee, Hiawatha or Nginx web server
  * Directory on the Web server allowed to run scripts
  * If using Apache, .htaccess support or configuration to override DirectoryIndex
- * PHP version 5.3.7 or greater with
+ * PHP version 5.4 or greater with
     * PCRE (Perl-Compatible Regular Expressions)
     * DOM
     * JSON